johnsonn573/ASM_code_repository/README.md

 Once all the fastq data was deposited onto our server and the genome was created, we ran fastq_to_sc_bam.sh.
 This script demultiplexes the fastq files, trims the reads, performs genomic alignment using Bismark, and filters out reads with MAPQ scores < 20.

 The HPC control system SGE was used for job submission.
-Relevant qsub commands can be found in the txt file qsub_commands_for_fastq_to_sc_bam_script.txt.
+Submission using qsub can be applied with qsub_submit.sh, which requires input from SRRs.txt.

 ## Merging files by cell (CLL samples)